umikaltumaibrahim/pastoralmobilityabm/README.md

 - Repast Simphony model
 - Calibration, Validation and Uncertainty Analysis scripts (Bayesian Optimization, Monte Carlo, ABC)

+## Implementation
+- Scripts are run sequentially starting in the order of calibration-strategy comparison-uncertainty analysis-validation

 ## Data Sources

 See manuscript for full citations.